-- The parties involved in the dispute have a right to request cross examination to reconcile differences in points of fact.
+- The parties involved in the dispute have a right to request cross-examination to reconcile differences in points of fact.

-- If a hearing is requested, the Ethics Committee will schedule a hearing for respondent’s testimony.
+- If a hearing is requested, the Ethics Committee will schedule a hearing for the respondent’s testimony.
 Respondent and complainant will be notified sixty (60) days prior to the Ethics Committee meeting by certified mail of date, time and location.